10 Tips to Creating a Successful Blog

-1. Create blog posts that align with your company goals.
+1. Create blog posts that aligns with your company goals.

-Your blog should be written to help solve problems for your audience and, ultimately, grow your business.
-Content should have a natural tie-in to issues in your industry and address specific questions and concerns your audience may have.
+Your blog should be written to help solve problems for your audience grow your business.
+Content should have a natural tie-in to issues or trends in your industry and address specific questions and concerns your audience may have.
 By doing this, your blog posts will be on target and limit wondering off into subjects that are irrelevant.

 2. Create headlines that include your SEO keywords.

 Creating headlines that are SEO optimized can help people discover your content and get long term SEO traffic to your blog articles.
 Questions, how-to's, quick tips and headlines that include numbers perform best.
 In fact, a study by Conductor found that people prefer headlines that contain numbers over other types of headlines by a significant margin.